AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 ``Delete Type``
 ------------

 Deletes a type from the specified tenant and namespace.
-Note that a type cannot be deleted if any streams or views reference it.
+Note that a type cannot be deleted if any streams or stream views reference it.

 **Request**